 Next Attempt of Weight Loss to Add to my Story

 I still stuck to mainly eating organic foods, but my next story about weight loss is from following a fad diet.
 I lost the weight that I’d gained from eating organic junk food and laziness.
-But when I hit a plateau, I grew frustrated and again ate organic junk foods and drank sugary coffees without bothering to exercise.
+But when I hit a plateau, I grew frustrated and ate organic junk food again and drank sugary coffee without bothering to exercise.

-Of course, I experienced another disappointment from gaining the weight back once I returned to my old eating habits.
+Of course, I experienced another disappointment when I gained the weight back after returning to my old eating habits.
 Even more disappointing, I could no longer wear the smaller clothes I’d bought and had to buy bigger sizes.

 For over a decade, my other common weight loss story revolved around gaining and then losing 15-20 pounds.
-I worked at a warehouse for a lot of that time frame.
+I worked at a warehouse for much of that time.
 Since I was on my feet most days, it wasn’t hard for me to exercise.
 Between running around all day and lifting heavy boxes, working out wasn’t an issue.

 My weight fluctuated with all the pastries my coworkers often brought to work.
 We frequently joked that we worked in a mini pastry shop.
 Whenever my weight was creeping up, all I had to do was stop eating all the refined desserts.
 But that technique didn’t last forever, and disaster soon struck.